ljuwon321/Vortex-loader/README.md

 # Vortex | A C# simple cheat loader
 Vortex is a C# loader for people who can't code one.
+### I did not test the loader if you face any errors contact me or ask for help on the discord server

 ## [Information](https://github.com/Kanepu/Vortex-loader/wiki)